-Our present funding levels are sufficient to maintain the infrastructure and continue to provide existing services at current levels.
-However, the 5, 10 to 20year outlook suggest priorities should be focused on ensuring operations, maintenance and renewal of existing assets remain funded at required and agreed levels.
+Our present funding levels are sufficient to maintain infrastructure and continue to provide existing services at current levels.
+However, the 5, 10 to 20-year outlook suggest priorities should remain focused on ensuring operations, maintenance and renewal of existing assets remain funded at required and agreed levels.